What is Upward Bound?

 - Academic Support: tutoring, study skills, test preparation

 - Career Exploration: workshops, conferences, guest speakers, job shadowing, classes, mentoring

-- College Entrance Support: college applications, financial aid forms, scholarship, campus tours
+- College Entrance Support: college applications, financial aid forms, scholarship applications, campus tours

 - Cultural Enrichment: field trips, performances, special events

-- are attending either Centralia, Rochester, Toledo, or W.F.
-West High School;
+- Are attending either Centralia, Rochester, or Toledo High School

 - Are a member of a low-income family and/or a family in which neither parent received a four-year college degree; and are willing to make a commitment to the Upward Bound program.